allangoncalves/wwgifts-api/README.md

     "img_url": "url containing the img of the product" }
 ```
-After all the steps above, you can finally run your server hitting
+Now you can finally run your server hitting

 `rails s -b 0.0.0.0`